erfan2255/TS2E/README.md

 <!-- ENGINE GUIDE -->
 ## Engine Guide

-This guide will help you find out which Expansion Packs & Stuff Packs will work on each Engine.
+This guide will help you find out which Expansion Packs & Stuff Packs will work on each Engine
 * EP1 does not work due to lack of University No-CD patch, so Engines limited to base, EP2 to EP8
-* it is highly recommended to back up your Sims save before switching engines to avoid game corruption.
+* It is highly recommended to back up your Sims save before switching engines to avoid game corruption
-* If worlds fail to load properly remove the old save and try again.
+* If worlds fail to load properly remove the old save and try again
 <div align="center">
   <a href="https://github.com/erfan2255/TS2E/blob/main/images/engineguide.png">
     <img src="images/engineguide.png" alt="enguide">